q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 This episode discusses documentation strategies.
 In particular, we will focus on how to build documentation using Sphinx and host that documentation online using [Read The Docs].

-Documentation must be provided to allow for use, development, and maintenance of software.
+Documentation must be provided to allow for the use, development, and maintenance of software.
 Documentation is often overlooked by developers since it can be tedious and boring.
 However, writing good documentation is an extremely good habit to develop.

 The documentation typically involves several components:

- - What your project does and why it is useful
+ - What does your project do and why it is useful?
- - Build requirements and dependencies (if applicable)
+ - Build requirements and dependencies (if applicable).
- - How to compile/build/test/install
+ - How to compile/build/test/install?
- - How to use the software (through the API or through inputs)
+ - How to use the software (through the API or through inputs)?
- - Some examples
+ - Some examples.
- - Who maintains the project
+ - Who maintains the project?

 So far in our project, we have added things like installation and use instructions to our `README.md`, which is displayed on our GitHub repository.
 We have also written in-code documentation in the form of comments and function doc strings.
-These strategies work well for small projects, and may be all the documentation you need for many of your projects.
+These strategies work well for small projects and may be all the documentation you need for many of your projects.
 However, if you are preparing a software package to be widely used, you may want to make a website for people to find information about your package.

 ## Types of Documentation

-There are many types of documentation which you might find associated with a software project.
+There are many types of documentation that you might find associated with a software project.
 A smaller project may be fully documented in the README.
 However, larger libraries may have several documentation sets, each with a different audience.
 One example of this is the [NumPy library](https://numpy.org/doc/stable/).
 The NumPy documentation is divided by content intended for users, and documentation meant for contributors or developers.
 The NumPy documentation also has a [reference section](https://numpy.org/doc/stable/reference/) which outlines all the functions and objects in the library (also called API documentation).

-Not all libraries have documentation which is this extensive.
+Not all libraries have documentation that is this extensive.
 You will have to decide what is appropriate for your project.
 However, it is good to be aware of the different types of documentation you might see associated with a project.

-- **README documentation** - This is the documentation which is in the `README.md` file.
+- **README documentation** - This is the documentation that is in the `README.md` file.
 It is displayed on the GitHub page for your project.
 For small projects, this documentation might be sufficient.
-The README documentation should contain a short summary of the project, information on installation and basic usage, and should link out to more complex documentation if you have it.
+The README documentation should contain a short summary of the project, information on installation, and basic usage, and should link out to more complex documentation if you have it.

-- **End-user documentation** - The end user documentation should explain the goal of your project and explain how to use it.
+- **End-user documentation** - The end-user documentation should explain the goal of your project and explain how to use it.
 You might choose to include tutorials or text explanations in this documentation.
 This type of documentation could be present on your `README.md`, or on an external documentation site.

 - **Developer documentation** - Developer documentation should explain how your project works and how others can contribute to the project.

 - **API documentation** - API documentation is the documentation of the modules and functions in your library.
-This is the type of documentation which in-code docstrings are used to generate.
+This is the type of documentation that in-code docstrings are used to generate.

 ## Sphinx for complex modules